Audience: all volunteers, headquarters staff & contractors

 Q. How will chapter members be trained to execute their roles in SCORE Engage?

 There will be multiple training approaches provided by SCORE HQ, ranging from live and recorded virtual trainings, to knowledge base articles, to system-embedded training that walks users through processes.
-View or download an infographic outlining the changing approaches.
+View or download an infographic outlining the training approaches.
 The Engage Training Coordinator for each chapter will help connect members to the learning opportunities best suited to their needs.
 And of course, the HQ Support Desk is always ready to answer questions and provide technical support.

 Q. Will there be built-in tutorials in SCORE Engage?